-The Jamaican doilar weakened marginally against the American currency in foreign exchange trading today.
-The American dollar gained $0.01 to end at J$112.79 to US$1.
-In other trading the Canadian dollar weakened by $0.35 to finish at an average selling rate of J$102.94 to CAN$1, and the British pound slipped $0.42 to close at an average of J$187.09 to £1.
+The Jamaican dollar began the week on a positive note as it gained in value against the US currency in foreign exchange trading today.
+The American dollar lost $0.02 to close at an average of J$112.71 to US$1.
+In other trading, the Canadian dollar slipped by $0.34 to end an average selling rate of J$102.08 to CAN$1, and the British pound weakened by $0.06 to end trading at J$182.90 to £1.

 When did it come to this?
 Where do we begin to look for answers?
 Turns out that these are deep rooted psychological problems.
 And what the good Professor Hickling has concluded, might in fact be right.
 Jamaicans are mad people.